 The farmers’ market has all sorts of different varieties of courgettes – long, thin and stripy, to little round balls, which is what I used here.
-This is a Nigel Slater recipe which is perfect for a light summer supper and is both tangy from light spicing and filling.
+This is perfect for a light summer supper and is both tangy from light spicing and filling.
 You don’t need many ingredients so its a good stand-by.
 I always have tins of chick peas in the cupboard as they are packed full of protein, fibre, folates and other nutrients including vitamin B 6, thiamin, magnesium and zinc.
 They are also low fat.
 They are at the centre of much vegan and vegetarian cooking, rightly so.

 Serves 2, with rice or crusty bread